Mansoor Al-Harbi: 2012 Arab Nations Cup

-Mansoor made his debut for the Saudi Arabia national football team in the 2012 Arab Nations Cup, helping the side reach the semi-finals where suffered a 2–0 defeat to Libya.
+Mansoor made his debut for the Saudi Arabia national football team in the 2012 Arab Nations Cup, helping the side reach the semi-finals where they suffered a 2–0 defeat to Libya.
 Also Saudi Arabia lost to Iraq by Third place.

 2013 Gulf Cup of Nations

-Al-Harbi began the Gulf Cup 2013, in the group stage they lost first match against Iraq, they lost three points scored 0 goals to 2. the next match against Yemen and they won by collect three points scored 2 goals out of 0, he was also selected as man of the match.
+Al-Harbi began the Gulf Cup 2013, where in the group stage they lost the first match against Iraq 0-2.
+In the next match against Yemen, they won 2-0, and he was named man of the match.

 2018 World Cup

 In June 2018 he was named in Saudi Arabia’s squad for the 2018 World Cup in Russia.